pombredanne/centidb/docs/index.rst

         Similar to a regular DBMS, the storage engine may contain multiple collections.
-Each collection is assigned a short (usually 1 byte) key prefix, and may have its own encoding, compresison strategy, and index functions defined.
+Each collection is assigned a short (usually 1 byte) key prefix, and may have its own encoding, compression strategy, and index functions defined.

     :ref:`Configurable Database Engine <engines>`